1872 OC-3

 - Perfect die.

-- A faint die crack starts above R crossing the top of ICA.
+- b.
+A faint die crack starts above R crossing the top of ICA.
+Another crosses the top

 |